skzry/skzry.github.io/index.md

 # skzry
-I'm working as a Red-Team Pentester in tokyo.
+I'm working as a Pentester in tokyo.

 ## Music